 Employees in leadership roles often set the tone for these events.
 If a company leader consumes a lot of alcohol and behaves unprofessionally, employees will often assume that is the norm, and begin to think that excessive drinking and/or inappropriate conduct is acceptable behavior.
 Even if ground rules are discussed in advance, if the leaders don’t support those ground rules at the event, then the ground rules are often dismissed.

-Still other companies have celebrations where there is less of a focus on alcohol and more of a focus on an activity or an event.
+Still other companies have celebrations even at their homes where there is less of a focus on alcohol and more of a focus on an activity or an event.
 I have one client that has a “family fun day” at a field behind their office park.
 At their family fun day, this client offers activities like face painting, pie eating, hay rides and pumpkin painting.
 I even have a few clients who have moved away from the evening events and host luncheons, brunches, lunch-hour harbor cruises or the like.
 Some of my clients have decided have to eliminate employee celebrations altogether, and instead ask employees to participate in some type of charitable event (e.g., working in a food pantry, cleaning up a local park or painting the exterior of an animal shelter).

 No two companies are exactly alike when it comes to employee events.
 However, the safety of employees and their guests should always be considered.
 This is where hiring international corporate security firms comes in for ensuring safety of employees and guests.

 Companies offer these types of events to show appreciation for their employees.
 It is also a way to get to know colleagues in a different, more social setting.